swyder/Genomic_Visualization_2018/GenomeWideView.md

 ## R/Bioconductor packages for chromosome-wide visualization

-We discuss 3 R/Bioconductor packages that can be used to visualize genome-wide data:
+We discuss 3 R/Bioconductor packages that can be used to visualize genome-wide data (e.g. methylation data, density of CpG islands, differential expression, GWAS results, ...):
 KaryoploteR, ggbio and IdeoViz.

+Genome-wide visualization allows a) to identify distinctive spatial distribution, b) highlight distribution differences between samples/treatments and c) to confirm consistency across genome (e.g. that there are no foci and the change is global).

 ### KaryoploteR

 https://bernatgel.github.io/karyoploter_tutorial/

 - plots with nice aesthetics
-- documentation quite good
+- good documentation
 - requires R version >= 3.4

 ![KaryoploteR](Example_KaryoploteR_multipleData.png)